Barbara L. Herwaldt, Christine Dubray, Sharon L. Roy

 Leishmaniasis is a parasitic disease found in parts of the tropics, subtropics, and southern Europe.
 Leishmaniasis has several different forms.
 This section focuses on cutaneous leishmaniasis (CL), the most common form, both in general and in travelers.

-Leishmaniasis is caused by obligate intracellular protozoan parasites; approximately 20 Leishmania species cause CL.
+Leishmaniasis is caused by obligate intracellular protozoan parasites; >20 Leishmania species cause CL.

-CL is transmitted through the bite of an infected female phlebotomine sand fly.
+The parasites that cause CL are transmitted through the bites of infected female phlebotomine sand flies.
 CL also can occur after accidental occupational (laboratory) exposures to Leishmania parasites.

 In the Old World (Eastern Hemisphere), CL is found in parts of the Middle East, Asia (particularly southwest and central Asia), Africa (particularly the tropical region and North Africa), and southern Europe.
 In the New World (Western Hemisphere), CL is found in parts of Mexico, Central America, and South America.
 Occasional cases have been reported in Texas and Oklahoma.
 CL is not found in Chile, Uruguay, or Canada.
-Overall, CL is found in focal areas of >90 countries.
+Overall, CL is found in focal areas of approximately 90 countries.
+More information is available at www.who.int/leishmaniasis/burden/endemic-priority-alphabetical/en.

-The geographic distribution of cases of CL evaluated in countries such as the United States reflects travel and immigration patterns.
-Although Old World CL is more common overall than New World CL, more than 60% of the CL cases diagnosed in US civilians have been acquired in Latin America, including popular tourist destinations such as Costa Rica.
-Cases in US service personnel have reflected military activities (such as in Afghanistan and Iraq).
+The geographic distribution of cases of CL evaluated in countries such as the United States reflects travel and immigration patterns, such as travel to popular tourist destinations in Latin America (Costa Rica, for example).
+Cases of CL in US service personnel have reflected military activities (such as in Afghanistan and Iraq).
 CL is usually more common in rural than urban areas, but it is found in some periurban and urban areas (such as in Kabul, Afghanistan).
 The ecologic settings range from rainforests to arid regions.

 The risk is highest from dusk to dawn because sand flies typically feed (bite) at night and during twilight hours.
-Although sand flies are less active during the hottest time of the day, they may bite if they are disturbed (for example, if hikers brush against tree trunks or other sites where sand flies are resting).
-Vector activity can easily be overlooked: sand flies do not make noise, they are small (approximately one-third the size of mosquitoes), and their bites might not be noticed.
+Although sand flies are less active during the hottest time of the day, they may bite if they are disturbed (for example, if people brush against tree trunks or other sites where sand flies are resting).
+Vector activity can easily be overlooked: sand flies do not make noise, they are small, and their bites might not be noticed.

 Examples of types of travelers who might have an increased risk for CL include ecotourists, adventure travelers, bird watchers, Peace Corps volunteers, missionaries, military personnel, construction workers, and people who do research outdoors at night or twilight.
 However, even short-term travelers in leishmaniasis-endemic areas have developed CL.